-The fences are mainly constructed from timber.
-The fences are generally in good condition.
+The fences are mainly constructed from timber and metal.
+The fences are generally in fair condition but some repairs or maintenance is required.
 Minor wet rot or defects were noted to the wooden fences and minor repairs maybe needed.

 Location: